composewell/packcheck/README.md

 --------------------------------------------------
 Selecting tool versions
 --------------------------------------------------
-GHCUPVER                : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c | head] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use
+GHCUP_VERSION           : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c | head] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use